ibenlems/Covid19-DashBord/README.md

 * [Technologies](#technologies)

 ## General info
-The DashBord is deployed on Heroku , feel free to check it her https://app-covid-dash.herokuapp.com/	\
+The DashBord is deployed on Heroku , feel free to check it here https://app-covid-dash.herokuapp.com/	\
 The France geojson file is from this repository https://github.com/gregoiredavid/france-geojson \
 The data is retrieved from https://github.com/opencovid19-fr/data
 ## Technologies